severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 responses, and nudging the child to tell more, show more.

-Critically, while the robot will be able to understand and record the textual transcription of the what the child tells (multi-lingual speech recognition), the robot itself is purposefully designed *not* to speak, using instead *non-verbal* communication mechanisms (non-verbal utterances using sounds, gaze, joint attention, expressive motions, etc).
+Critically, while the robot will be able to understand and record the textual transcription of the what the child says (multi-lingual speech recognition), the robot itself is purposefully designed *not* to speak, using instead *non-verbal* communication mechanisms (non-verbal utterances using sounds, gaze, joint attention, expressive motions, etc).
 In particular, the *soundscape* of the